Consent and Disclosure Form

 In line with consent and disclosure guidelines for medical related data and the ethical codes of conduct of healthcare professionals, strict confidentiality is required for all confidential, medical information.

-Joseph Poullis will only share your confidential information with the professional parties that you have provided your previous consent.
+The Psychotherapy clinic will only share the your confidential information with the professional parties that you have provided your previous consent.

 Sometimes it may be necessary to share confidential information with another health care provider, for example your GP/doctor, in order to provide you with the best possible care/service.
 In cases where there is a safeguarding concern/concern about risk to yourself or others, we may share this information with your GP/statutory services.